AlbertAlvi/MongoDB_Cpp/README.md

 Implementation of a web app using a document-oriented database for presentation during the Database II course seminar.

 ## Description
-Simple app used to store employee data using MongoDB.
+Web App designed to store employee data using MongoDB.

 ## Thrid part dependencies
 This app uses [_httplib_](https://github.com/yhirose/cpp-httplib) from [@yhirose](https://github.com/yhirose) and [_nlohmann json_](https://github.com/nlohmann/json) from [@nlohmann](https://github.com/nlohmann).